mmistakes/minimal-mistakes/_drafts/2023-01-09-scala-cli-and-scala-native.md

 and much more.
 For a complete reference, see [Directives](https://scala-cli.virtuslab.org/docs/reference/scala-command/directives).

-### Updating dependencies
+### 2.2.
+Updating dependencies

-As some of you may have noticed, the `pprint` library version in the example it's not the newest one: at the time of writing, the most recent version is 0.8.0.
-Luckily we're not forced to _check it manually on Github or Maven Central_ since scala-cli exposes the `dependency-update` command that will fetch the last version of each dependency and **print a command to update them all**.
+As some of you may have noticed, the `pprint` library version in the example is not the newest one: at the time of writing, the most recent version is 0.8.0.
+Luckily we're not forced to _check it manually on Github or Maven Central_ since scala-cli exposes the `dependency-update` command that will fetch the last version of each dependency and print a command to update them all.

 ```shell
 $ scala-cli dependency-update Maps.scala